-While this is obviously a worthwhile cause, it can sometimes be hard to know what you can be doing to help.
+What can you do to help?While this is obviously a worthwhile cause, it can sometimes be hard to know what you can be doing to help.
 Here are a few tips of small changes you can make that will have a positive impact on our planet both now and for future generations...

 1. Create your 'Own act of Green'This is a part of the campaign where you can pledge what you will do to make a change.
 It doesn’t even have to be specific to this year’s cause to reduce plastic waste (although that would still be good).
 Their website has different pledges other people have made to inspire you, especially if you don’t know what action you will take.
 Make your pledge at earthday.org and encourage your friends to do the same.